acl-org/acl-anthology/hugo/content/info/contrib.md

 Title: Information for Submitters
 linktitle: Submitting
 subtitle: General information on submitting proceedings to the ACL Anthology (for event chairs)
-date: "2020-03-25"
+date: "2020-06-29"
 ---

-This page contains general information about how to send your proceedings to the ACL Anthology, i.e., the ingestion process.
+This page contains general information about submitting the proceedings of a conference to the ACL Anthology.
+(For information about the complete conference management process, particularly for ACL conference publications chairs, [see this document](https://github.com/acl-org/acl-pub).)
-It is mostly intended for main conference publication chairs, who have the responsibility of delivering the proceedings for all main conference and workshop volumes to the Anthology director.
+It is intended for  publication chairs of main conferences and standalone events, who have the responsibility of delivering the proceedings for all main conference and workshop volumes to the Anthology director.
-If you are a workshop chair attached to a larger conference (i.e., not at a standalone event), you should also read this page, but please work through your main conference publication chair instead of directly with the Anthology.
+Chairs of workshops attached to a larger conference should also read this page, but should work through their main conference publication chair instead of directly with the Anthology.
-(For information about the complete conference management process, particularly for *ACL conference publications chairs, [see this document](https://github.com/acl-org/acl-pub).)

 ### Overview of the Submission Process

+Please note the following important dates.

 <table class="table table-bordered">
   <thead class="thead-dark">